LexXxik/lexxxik.github.io/_posts/2024-09-05-statisticla-learning.md

 ## Supervised Learning

 Supervised learning is a set of statistical techniques that separate variables into dependent and independent variables and choose a statistical model to make predictions.
 The essential point is that there is a variable that is being predicted and a model of the relationship that is being assumed.
+It is summarized by following equation:

+$$Y = f(X)+\epsilon ,$$

+- $Y$ is the dependent variable, or variables which is being predicted
+- $X$ are independent variables, or predictors
+- $f$ is statistical model
+- $\epsilon$ is error term

+Overall, the equation sais that each observation of dependent variable $Y$ equals to the value of our statistical model evaluated at independent variables $X$ associated with value $Y$ plus some error term $\epsilon$.
+We can use statistical model to make prediction about value $Y$:

+$$\hat{Y} = f(X),$$
+where $\hat{ }$ means that we are estimating $Y$.

-Examples of these statistical techniques include **regression** and **classification problems**.
-In a regression problem, the dependent (predicted) variable is quantitative, such as temperature.
+Examples of supervised learning include **regression**, **classification**, **neural networks**, etc. In a regression problem, the dependent (predicted) variable is quantitative, such as temperature.
 In classification problems, it is qualitative, such as categorizing images into cats and dogs.

 ## Unsupervised Learning